bclarkson-code/Tricycle/README.md

 #### Batching

-The first, and arguably most important, optimisation is batching.
+The first, optimisation is batching.
 Instead of applying operations to each input individually, if we are clever about how we design an operation, we can apply an operation to multiple operations at once.

 For example, suppose we are multiplying a batch of tensors by a weight matrix.
 We could do it like this: